cellml/libcellml/docs/usecases.rst

    #. a model with imported components

-      a. import the component from model *1.iv.a*
+      a. import a component from a model
-      #. import the component from model *1.iv.b*
+      #. import two components from the same model as separate components
-      #. import a component from a non-existing URL
+      #. import a component into a hierarchy

    #. a model with units